-Step 1: Write a Solid Script
+Step 1: Write a Script That Tells a Story

 - Who am I trying to reach?